axelarnetwork/interchain-token-service/contracts/hedera/README.md

 ### ITS-related Notes

+- `MINT_BURN` and `MINT_BURN_FROM` Token Manager types are currently unsupported, due to missing support of transferring the Treasury role.
+If this gets supported in the future, the `TokenManager` can be upgraded.
+- When registering a canonical token, only the `TokenManager` is associated with the token.
 - `InterchainTokenDeployer.sol` `deployedAddress` is not supported, since HTS tokens don't have deterministic addresses.
 - `interchainTokenAddress` was removed from `InterchainTokenService.sol`, since HTS tokens don't have deterministic addresses. `registeredTokenAddress` should be used instead.
 - `transmitInterchainTransfer` was removed from `InterchainTokenService.sol` since it's meant to be called from an `InterchainToken` contract, which is not used.
 - When creating a new interchain token, `InterchainTokenService` and `TokenManager` are associated with the token.
-- When deploying a new interchain token, a Hedera-specific token-creation fee must be sent as value.
-For this reason, the `deployInterchainToken` method is payable.
 - `initialSupply` isn't supported when deploying a new interchain token.
 To receive tokens, an account needs to previously associate with the token, thus it cannot immediately receive tokens after creation.
 - Both HTS tokens and ERC20 tokens are supported for registration.
-- When registering a canonical token, only the `TokenManager` is associated with the token.
-- `TokenHandler`'s `_giveInterchainToken` and `_takeInterchainToken` interact with the HTS directly — it is assumed the methods are called by the `InterchainTokenService` contract. `TokenManager` is still used for ERC20 tokens, lock-unlock and flow limits.
-- `MINT_BURN` and `MINT_BURN_FROM` Token Manager types are currently unsupported, due to missing support of transferring the Treasury role.
-If this gets supported in the future, the `TokenManager` can be upgraded.